vijayarajm/sun_shot_app/README.md

 ## Overview
 The Solar Retina is a software platform that provides real-time intelligence of total “behind-the-meter” solar PV (Photovoltaics) generation on the distribution system.
 Using crowdsourced solar generation data from actual PVs on the distribution grid, software provides superior distributed solar generation analysis.

-This application forms the web admin portal to import and maintain Solar Retina system data.
+This application forms the admin portal to import and maintain Solar Retina system data.
 Live demo can be seen in this link - http://ec2-54-173-33-253.compute-1.amazonaws.com/

 ## Setup Prerequisites